openwisp/netjsongraph.js/README.md

 Similiar to the first method, but easier.
 [ Append data using arrays demo](https://openwisp.github.io/netjsongraph.js/examples/netjsonmap-appendData2.html)

-### Upgrading to newer version
+### Upgrading from 0.1.x versions to 0.2.x

-We advise all users of netjsongraph.js to upgrade to the latest version.
-Follow the following steps to upgrade to the latest version.
+We advise all users of netjsongraph.js who are using the 0.1.x version to upgrade to the latest version.

+The following steps explain how to upgrade.

 1. Download the latest version of netjsongraph.js
 2. Replace the old version of netjsongraph.min.js with the new version